 Airlines all around the world have made wearing a face mask on board mandatory to enhance the safety of crew and passengers from COVID-19, and that requirement seems like it’s here to stay.
-Wearing a face mask for long periods of time, however, can get tiring and uncomfortable – foggy glasses, tired ears, and irritated skin are just a few of the discomforts we experience while wearing face masks every day.
-Add to that a long-haul flight, and you’ve got the perfect recipe for a disgruntled traveler.
+Wearing a face mask for long periods of time, however, can get tiring and uncomfortable.
+As we've all learned in the past year, foggy glasses, tired ears, and irritated skin are just a few of the discomforts we experience while wearing face masks every day.
+Add to that a long-haul flight from Tokyo to New York, and you’ve got the perfect recipe for a disgruntled traveler.

 According to dermatologists, a common side effect of the mask rubbing against your skin every day is the creation of micro-tears.
 This makes it easier for dirt to enter, clog up our pores, and lead to acne breakout.
-The Vida Cotton Masks are a great option to avoid “maskne”.
-Made of 100% lightweight, organic, breathable cotton, these masks are a lot gentler and softer on the skin than polyester or rayon alternatives.
-The material won’t irritate your skin and will leave you feeling protected and comfortable throughout your flight.
+The Slip Reusable Face Masks are a great option to avoid “maskne”.
+Made of 100% mulberry silk with a cotton lining, the soft fabric these masks are made of is a lot gentler on the skin than polyester or rayon alternatives.
+The breathable fabric won’t irritate your skin and will leave you feeling protected and comfortable throughout your flight.

 If you’ve worn any kind of glasses since the beginning of the coronavirus pandemic, you’ll know that foggy glasses are a persistent reality.
-The BilioMask is a great solution to this problem.
-Its firm, rounded shape and the copper wire nose crimp work to make this mask as face fitting as possible, and block your exhales from affecting your vision.
+The UNIQLO AIRism mask is a great solution to this problem.
+The mask's special fabric, optimized based on customer feedback by the UNIQLO team, absorbs moisture to its outer surface and quickly dries it.
+That prevents it from sticking to the area around your nose and mouth.
 Now, you read and catch up on emails during flight time without the nuisance of foggy glasses!